Skip to content

 Terminal window

-# Terminal 1: Main development
+# Terminal 1: Main development -- start fresh, resume by name later

-claude -r "feature-work"
+claude # later: claude -r "feature-work"

 # Terminal 2: Background code review (separate tmux pane)

-claude -r "review-session" --model sonnet
+claude --model sonnet # later: claude -r "review-session" --model sonnet

-# Terminal 3: Test debugging (another pane)
+# Terminal 3: Test debugging (another pane) -- pin the ID up front to resume deterministically

 Each session maintains its own context.
 The feature work session knows about your architecture decisions.
 The review session focuses on code quality.
 The test session tracks test patterns and failures.
+Use --session-id <uuid> when you want a known handle to resume later; otherwise let the session be created on first run and resume it by name.

 Monitor a process and feed its output to Claude Code when something goes wrong: